Trevor20/SQL-PowerBI-Portfolio/projects/Project3-FlightBookingAnalysis/README.md

 - Power Query Editor - Data transformation using M language
 - DAX - Creating date table, calculated measures and KPI calculation

-## 📁 Database
+## 📁 Initial Analysis in SQL

-To facilitate initial data analysis before building a dashboard on Power BI, a database was created in MySQL and a flat table was imported into the database.
-An initial data analysis was conducted in SQL to gain an understanding of the data
+To facilitate initial data analysis before building a dashboard, a database was created in MySQL and a flat table was imported into the database.
+An initial exploratory analysis was conducted in SQL to gain early insights before importing the data into Power BI.

-## 📂 Database Structure
+## 📂 Dataset Structure

 One table was created in MySQL